-In this weeks video health tip, Dr. Matthew Davis, director of Crossroads Chiropractic, shares important information looking at brown adipose tissue (BAT), or brown fat.
+In this weeks video health tip, Dr. Matthew Davis, director of Crossroads Chiropractic, shares important information looking at the link between gut bacteria and obesity.

-Remember, it’s never too early or laye to see the team at Crossroads Chiropractic.
+Remember your best source for everything health is your chiropractor.
+It’s never too early or late to see the team at Crossroads Chiropractic.
 Visit Sharpsburg Chiropractor, Crossroads Chiropractic regularly and make sure your nervous system is functioning 100%.

 If you are watching this video on Facebook, please Love our page, comment and share.
 If you are watching this video on our YouTube Channel please subscribe, and if you are watching this video on our website and have not already done so, please add your name and email address by clicking here.